CDRayn/backend-developer-tests/README.md

 and make it more resilient.
 This todo list includes the following:

-- **Make application more dry**: The current structure and implementation of the handlers has a lot of repeated code that should be broken out into separate callables Most of this has to do with handling query parameters, writing headers, and writing response bodies.
+- **Make application more dry**: The current structure and implementation of the handlers has a lot of repeated code that should be broken out into separate callables.
+Most of this has to do with handling query parameters, writing headers, and writing response bodies.
 - **Improve error handling**: The current error handling could be made more sophisticated and robust in order to better handle errors raised by the `net/http` package and `json` packages.
-Some of these errors might recoverable and necessarily require treating them as fatal.
+Some of these errors might recoverable and not necessitate treating them as fatal.
 - **Standardize logging behavior**: A consistent pattern of when to log information and what to log should be adopted.
-This can include patterns such as weather to log on request resulting in errors or successful requests, including request parameters in the log entry, and any networking information to log.
+This can include patterns such as weather to log on requests resulting in errors or all requests, whether to include request parameters in the log entries, and whether any networking information in the log.
 - **Add Unit Tests**: In order to confirm correctness, unit tests should be incorporated to validate the behavior of the `person` model and the HTTP handler functions.
 The handlers can be tested by passing in `http.Request` types and inspecting the response that is returned.